kj4tmp/gatorcat/doc/README.md

 The CLI can be built from source:

+1. Install the zig compiler.
+See [Zig Version](#zig-version).
-1. Clone this repo
+1. Clone this repo.
-1. Run `zig build` in the repo
+1. Run `zig build` in the repo.
-1. The executable will be named `gatorcat` and placed in `./zig-out/bin/`
+1. The executable will be named `gatorcat` and placed in `./zig-out/bin/`.

 ### Windows